Introduction to Timber Framing

-What is timber framing? - Unlike stick framing (also known as stud or dimensional framing) which relies on nails, screws and metal brackets to hold the building together; timber framing relies on joinery to connect the framing members.
-The joints are cut, fit together, and then pinned with wooden pegs to hold them in place.
+What is timber framing?
+Unlike stick framing (also known as stud or dimensional framing) which relies on nails, screws and metal brackets to hold the building together, timber framing relies on joinery to connect the framing members.
+The joints are cut, fit together, then pinned with wooden pegs to hold them in place.

 This was the standard for most building before 1900.
-The oldest standing wooden buildings in the world are over 1,000 years old and used these methods.
+The oldest standing wooden buildings in the world are over 1,000 years old and were built using these methods.
 We teach this course because it aligns with the school’s vision of building for longevity and sustainability.

 When thinking of timber framing, it’s easy imagine huge heavy timbers.
 However, the exact same principles that are applied to building a large barn can be applied to a shed or small workshop.
 The techniques are versatile, encompassing wood that can be rough hewn or smooth finished.
 The wood from the trees that build the shelter influence the shelter.

 The goal of this class is to give you a conceptual understanding of the design, history, and building process reinforced by the hands-on experience of creating a pair of timber horses.